rust-unofficial/patterns/idioms/mem-replace.md

 `mem::replace` lets us swap out the value, replacing it with something else.
 In this case, we put in an empty `String`, which does not need to allocate.
 As a result, we get the original `name` *as an owned value*.
-We can wrap this in an `Option` or another enum that we can destructure in the next step to put the contained values into our mutably borrowed enum.
+We can then wrap this in another enum.

 ## Advantages